AlphaBravoCompany/ab-training-labs/container-bootcamp/section-3-labs/README.md

 ## Lab 2 - Working with Container Registries

 Docker Hub is the the most popular of the online image registries.
-I would encourage you to create an account at https://hub.docker.com and try pushing images there.
+I would encourage you to create an account at https://hub.docker.com later and try pushing images there.

 **BE CAREFUL** Do not push images with private or important information to Docker Hub.

 For this course, we have a registry running on the local server at http://localhost:5000.
-There is not pretty web interface, but it works for our purposes.
+There is no pretty web interface, but it works for our purposes.

 ### Tagging an image for our registry